nl919/elec40004-2019-exam-nl919/readme.md

 ==========

 Your final submission is whatever the last commit is on master at 10:00 on May 5th.

-Where there are inconsistencies in timing, the timing of observed pushes to github are used - we are well aware that git timestamps can be faked.
+Where there are inconsistencies in timing, the timing of observed pushes to github are used - we are well aware that git timestamps in a repo can be faked in the local histories, but there is no way to fake the timing with respect to a pull.

 Backup submissions via hash can be made through blackboard.
 Note that this is only a temporary route to prove that you